-AMY DELINE is an associate in the firm’s Healthcare practice.
+AMY DELINE is counsel in the firm’s Healthcare practice.
 She represents pharmaceutical and device manufacturers, biotechnology companies, managed care organizations and other healthcare clients in fraud and abuse enforcement and litigation matters.
 She has defended numerous healthcare clients in criminal, civil and administrative matters brought by the Department of Justice, FDA, Department of Health and Human Services Office of Inspector General, U.S. Attorneys’ Offices and State Attorneys General.
 Amy has negotiated Corporate Integrity Agreements with the HHS-OIG and counseled clients on CIA implementation and related issues.
 Her work also includes representing clients in Congressional investigations, conducting confidential internal investigations and assisting clients with compliance audits.

 Amy leverages her enforcement experience in counseling clients on issues such as Medicare and Medicaid coverage and reimbursement, fraud and abuse laws, HHS-OIG mandatory and permissive exclusion, managed care requirements and compliance program effectiveness.

 - Securing a declination from DOJ and voluntary dismissal of the underlying qui tam complaint in a civil investigation concerning a biotechnology company’s alleged violations of the Anti-Kickback statute